DivyaK751/DivyaK751/README.md

 ## Hi there 👋

-# Hi there! 👋 I'm Bhargavi
+# Hi there! 👋 I'm Divya

 Welcome to my GitHub profile!
 I am a Computer Science Engineer with a passion for Machine Learning, Blockchain, and solving real-world problems through technology.